Srideep-Adak/DataSense-AI/README.md

 Keep only name, age, and salary columns and sort by salary descending.
 ```

-DataSense generates the corresponding Pandas operations and allows users to preview the changes before applying them.
+DataSense-AI generates the required Pandas operations and allows users to preview the changes before applying them.

-**Features:**
+**Features include:**

 * Natural-language transformations
 * Column selection